abiolaogu/tdb-fork/docs/videos/scripts/01-intro.md

 **[SCREEN: Feature icons appearing as each is mentioned]**

 **NARRATOR:**
-"Let me walk you through TDB+'s standout features."
+"Let me walk you through LumaDB's standout features."

 **Feature 1: PromptQL**
 "First, PromptQL.
 Instead of writing complex SQL queries, just describe what you want in plain English.
-Ask 'Show me customers who spent more than average last month' and TDB+ figures out the rest."
+Ask 'Show me customers who spent more than average last month' and LumaDB figures out the rest."

 **[SCREEN: Live demo - typing PromptQL query]**